Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/README.md

 - A **Contact** section with a functional form and user feedback
 - A responsive layout for desktop, tablet, and mobile devices
 - A Dark/Light mode toggle using JavaScript and localStorage
+- A Skills section featuring an interactive 3D rotating sphere of technologies Clicking the sphere spreads all tags into a flat readable grid, clicking again returns them to the sphere
 ---

 ## Setup Instructions (Run Locally)